tmori/generative-agents/README.md

 ### Plan

 ### MemoryStream
-MemoryStream manages all the memories.
+MemoryStream manages all memories related to the questions and answers during mission execution.
 It is a collection of data sets, with each set consisting of the following information:

 - ID